MeteoGroup/jbrotli/README.md

 ## How to build

-If you want to compile & test this library yourself, please follow the guideline [how to build](HOWTO-BUILD.md)
+If you want to compile & test this library yourself, please follow this [guideline](HOWTO-BUILD.md).